Doctorado-UDP/spanish-incivility-extended/README.md

 ## Participants

 Annotators will be native Spanish speakers enrolled in “Introduction to Machine Learning, Language Models and AI in Social Sciences.”
 Considering cohort size and a 15-30% relabel overhead, about 750 accepted labels (typically requiring more than 1,000 attempts) per student are expected during the annotation period.
-Incentives are tied to accepted labels, which involve agreement and, therefore, reflect quality as well as throughput.
+Incentives are tied to **accepted labels**, which involve agreement and, therefore, reflect quality as well as throughput.

 ## CRediT - Contributor Roles Taxonomy

 We use CRediT (Contributes Roles Taxonomy), which includes 14 roles representing tasks typically performed by contributors to scholarly output, describing each contributor’s specific contribution.

-Co-authorship will be awarded to students who achieve more than 1,000 accepted labels during the annotation period.
+Co-authorship will be awarded to students who achieve more than **1,000 accepted labels** during the annotation period.